The Red Maple Live Stakes thrives in hardiness zones 3-9.

 The bloom season for the Red Maple Live Stake is fall.
 Springtime produces stems that develop tiny buds on end, which blooms red flowers.
 The flowers have seeds that transform into a winged fruit that looks like fibrous tissue paper.
 The shape and lightness allow the wind to carry the seeds far from the parent tree.
 The leaves are green but turn a fiery, vibrant red in the fall season.
 It is a beautiful tree to watch transition in color through the seasons.

 At maturity, the Red Maple Live Stake can grow as tall as 50 feet.

 They have been known to produce taller as they age.
 It is native to North America, and you can find them in abundance in the United States' eastern part.
-They are considered a mid-size tree and are commonly used in landscaping.
+They are considered mid-size trees and are commonly used in landscaping.

 The versatility of the Red Maple Live Stake allows it to grow well in different soil types and environments.
-You can find the tree grown in overly developed urban areas considered non-agricultural and less populated in rural areas with lots of open lands.
-It grows best in a medium to fine soil.
-It likes moist, well-drained soil.
-The roots are shallow at the beginning of its growth.
+You can find the tree grown in overly developed urban areas considered non-agricultural and less populated in rural areas with many open lands.
+It grows best in medium to fine soil; It likes moist, well-drained soil.
+The roots are shallow at the beginning of their growth.
 If you give it the room, it needs to grow.
 It will be able to develop a healthy root system.

 Give the Red Maple full sunlight to grow to its height capacity, and it will be a beautiful tree that provides an abundance of shade.

 The Red Maple Live Stake is a famous tree for landscaping due to its low maintenance.